Clustered Graph Matching for Label Recovery and Graph Classification: Simulations and Real Data Experiments

 \subsection{Matching in the ER model}

 We first consider the effectiveness of the coarse matching strategy in the $k=1$ setting in a simple Erd\H os–R\'enyi model with $n$ nodes and edge probability denoted by $p$.
 In the $k=1$ setting, all in-sample networks are equally informative and averaging them into a background $C$ is sensible and recommended as long as the edge flipping probability is not too large.
 When the $Q$ matrix in Definition \ref{def:bitflip} is close to $1/2$, the in-sample and out-of-sample graphs become closer to independent, though this can be overcome to an extent by considering a large value of $m$.
 Formalizing this, we consider $B\sim\operatorname{ER}(n,p)$, and $A,S^{(1)}_i\stackrel{i.i.d.}{\sim}\operatorname{BF}(B,q)$, and we match $A$ (i.e., $P^*=I_n$) to $C$ using \texttt{SGM} with 5 randomly chosen seed vertices.
-In Figure \ref{fig:er2} we consider $p=1/3$ (similar results are obtained with $p=0.5$, see Appendix \ref{app:addexp} and Figure \ref{fig:er1} for detail), and we consider the effect of varying the number of nodes $n$ ($n=50$ in the top panels, and $n=100$ in the bottom panels), and the number of in-sample graphs ($m=10$ in the left panels, $m=100$ in the middle panels, and $m=1000$ in the right panels).
+In Figure \ref{fig:er2} we consider $p=1/3$ (similar results are obtained with $p=0.5$, see Appendix \ref{app:addexp} and Figure \ref{fig:er1} for detail), and we consider the effect of varying the number of nodes $n$ ($n=100$ in the figure, see Appendix \ref{app:addexp} for $n=50$ plots), and the number of in-sample graphs ($m=10$ in the left panel, $m=100$ in the middle panel, and $m=1000$ in the right panel).
 In each panel, we plot the \texttt{SGM} objective function value $f=\|A-PCP^T\|_F$ versus the value of the edge perturbation parameter $q$.
-When combined with the information in Table \ref{tab:er13}, we see that for sufficiently small $q$ (here less than $0.2$), we will always recover the exact match, and the objective function is steadily increasing.
+When combined with the information in Table \ref{tab:er13} (see also Appendix \ref{app:addexp} for a full table), we see that for sufficiently small $q$ (here less than $0.2$), we will always recover the exact match, and the objective function is steadily increasing.
 The jump in the objective function scores correspond to the point at which the \texttt{SGM} algorithm no longer recovers the true alignment, which is evidence for the true alignment no longer being optimal.
 While subtle, we do see that this transition point occurs at a larger value of $q$ when $n$ and $m$ generally increase as expected.
 The nature of the jump, and the relatively flat objective function value post-jump, across all the figures when \texttt{SGM} fails is indicative of the presence of phantom alignment strength after this critical threshold; see \cite{fishkind2021phantom} for further detail.